 \begin{itemize}[leftmargin=0.14in] \item First, we model the random BS/IRS locations by independent homogeneous Poisson point processes (HPPPs) and propose a practical UE-to-IRS association rule when they are in close proximity.
 Then, for a typical BS-IRS-UE link with their given locations, we derive its channel power distribution in terms of the number of reflecting elements per IRS, denoted by $N$, based on which the mean channel power is shown to scale with $N$ in the order of $O(N^2)$ and $O(N)$ for the cases with reflect beamforming by the associated IRS and random scattering by non-associated IRSs, respectively.
 Furthermore, we define the network coverage probability and spatial throughput in terms of key system parameters including the BS/IRS densities and network loading factor.

 \item Next, we propose an analytical framework for the IRS-aided hybrid network based on stochastic geometry, and address its new challenges.
-In particular, with reflect beamforming by the associated IRS, the signal link exhibits channel hardening when $N$ becomes large, while the extent of channel hardening varies with the IRS-UE distance $d_0$, rendering it difficult to characterize the signal power distribution and thus the SINR distribution.
+In particular, for a typical UE 0 with randomly distributed IRSs nearby, its nearest IRS 0 (and hence the IRS 0-UE 0 distance $d_0$) typically has the dominant impact on the mean signal or interference power compared to other (farther) IRSs, under practical values of the IRS density.
+Moreover, with reflect beamforming by the associated IRS, the signal link exhibits \textit{channel hardening} when $N$ becomes large, while the extent of channel hardening varies with the distance $d_0$, rendering it difficult to characterize the signal power distribution and thus the SINR distribution.
 To overcome this difficulty, we propose to approximate the conditional signal power distribution by the Gamma distribution, whose shape parameter $k_S$ specifies the extent of channel hardening conditioned on $d_0$.
 The conditional SINR distribution is then obtained in terms of the interference power Laplace transform and its derivatives up to integer-order $k_S$.
 Moreover, we propose an interpolation method for non-integer $k_S$, and apply the normal approximation of the signal power in the case with large $k_S$ in order to reduce the computational complexity.
 These new analytical methods jointly yield accurate and efficient characterization of the network SINR distribution and hence its spatial throughput.